 Between the launch of the website on January 6, 2020, and the end of May, more than 20,000 drug and alcohol program violations were reported in the Clearinghouse, including more than 16,700 positive substance abuse tests.
 During that period, about 14,000 drivers were prohibited from operating a CMV due to a violation.

 Because employers no longer have to rely on drivers or their previous employers to report violation information, it is easier for employers to ensure they have proper, accurate information in order to keep the nation’s roads safe.

 By the end of May, one million users had completed registration for the Clearinghouse—that number keeps rising, as more users register every day.

 “We’ve seen encouraging results from the Drug and Alcohol Clearinghouse, but there’s still work to do to ensure we identify more drivers who should not be behind the wheel,” said FMCSA Acting Administrator Jim Mullen.
 “The Clearinghouse is a positive step, and the Agency continues to work closely with industry, law enforcement, and our state partners to ensure its implementation is effective.”

 FMCSA and the Volpe Center continue to work diligently on this project; the development team is monitoring the system, resolving issues as they are detected, and adding enhancements through periodic releases, and the support team is assisting users directly with any technical issues they may face.

-To learn more about the U.S. DOT Volpe Center’s work in this area, please contact Director of Safety Management and Human Factors Maura Lohrenz.
+To learn more about the U.S. DOT Volpe Center’s safety management and analysis practice, please contact Volpe Center Director of Safety Management and Human Factors Maura Lohrenz.

 Celebrating 50 years of transportation innovation for the public good, the U.S. DOT Volpe Center’s mission is to help the transportation community navigate its most challenging problems.